newfront/odsc-east-2020-decision-intelligence/spark-structured-streaming/README.md

 ~~~

 ### Send Movies to be Predicted
-First open up a new terminal window and connect to the Redis docker instance
+First open up a new terminal window and connect to the Redis docker instance to monitor redis
 ~~~
-docker exec -it redis5 redis-cli
+docker exec -it redis5 redis-cli monitor
 ~~~

-Next open up another terminal window to monitor redis
+Next open up another terminal window to use the redis-cli
 ~~~
 docker exec -it redis5 redis-cli monitor
 ~~~